AlenaSmolenchuk/AmazingNumbers/README.md

 # AmazingNumbers
-a program that indicates the properties of the numbers taken from the input.
+That is a program that indicates the properties of the numbers taken from the input.

 -Buzz numbers